My best Osmotherley Circular Walk via Cod Beck Reservoir on the Cleveland Way, just off the A19 near TEESSIDE:

-This is a nice little circular walk on varied terrain, with some excellent views.
-It's nearly 5 miles so may take about 2 hours and whilst most of it is fairly flat - there is an uphill section for about 300m.
-I'd say it's suitable for kids 7+.
+This is a nice little circular walk from Osmotherley on varied terrain, with some excellent views.
+It’s nearly 5 miles so may take about 2 hours and whilst most of it is fairly flat – there is an uphill section for about 300m.
+I’d say it’s suitable for kids 7+.
 The walk starts and finishes in Osmotherley in North Yorkshire, which is a lovely little village (with good pubs :-), and whilst you feel like you are smack bang in the countryside, Osmotherley is only 5 minutes off the A19 so is really accessible by car for those from nearby Teesside.

 ![]() |

-The path at the start of this walk on the Cleveland Way is clear and you can't go wrong really as there are plenty of signs. |
+The path at the start of this walk on the Cleveland Way is clear and you can’t go wrong really as there are plenty of signs.
+This section is also part of the Coast to Coast walking route. |

 ![]() |

-The start of the walk on the Cleveland Way is pretty flat and you'll walk along the edge of a couple of fields (that might have cows's in them on occasions :-) |
+The start of the walk on the Cleveland Way is pretty flat and you’ll walk along the edge of a couple of fields (that might have cow’s in them on occasions |

 ![]() |

-This part of the walk is the most strenuous as it's uphill for a bit here |
+This part of the walk is the most strenuous as it’s uphill for about 300m or so here

 ![]() |